Anselwang99/Dexmate/DEPLOYMENT.md

 ### Database resets on deployment

 -   **Problem**: SQLite database loses data after redeployment
--   **Solution**: Add a Volume to backend service mounted at `/app`
+-   **Solution**: Add a Volume to backend service mounted at `/app/data`
 -   **Steps**:
     1. Go to backend service → "Volumes"
     2. Click "New Volume"
-    3. Mount path: `/app`
+    3. Mount path: `/app/data` (IMPORTANT: NOT `/app` - that will overwrite your application code)
+    4. Update `DATABASE_URL` environment variable to `file:./data/dev.db`
-    4. Redeploy the service
+    5. Redeploy the service
 -   This persists the SQLite database between deployments

 ### Demo data not showing after seed

 -   **Problem**: Ran `railway run npm run seed` but robots/groups don't appear
 -   **Solution**:
-    1. Ensure volume is mounted at `/app` (see above)
+    1. Ensure volume is mounted at `/app/data` (see above)
+    2. Ensure `DATABASE_URL` is set to `file:./data/dev.db`
-    2. Redeploy the backend service
+    3. Redeploy the backend service
-    3. Check logs for "🎉 Initial seed completed!" message
+    4. Check logs for "🎉 Initial seed completed!" message
-    4. If seed ran but data still missing, check you're logged in as demo accounts:
+    5. If seed ran but data still missing, check you're logged in as demo accounts:
         - `admin@demo.com` / `admin123`
         - `user@demo.com` / `user123`
     5. If logged in as different account, those accounts won't see seeded data